Adam-Lechnos/IBKR-Dashboard/README.md

     * Uncomment the `docker-compose.yml` under the commented line `# Uncomment below to specify TLS cert/key files`
   * `webPort` may set to any other port.
 Change the port number in `docker-compose.yml` to the same value as the new webPort number under the `ibkr-dashboard` service

-# Google Cloud OAuth With Enable APIs
+# Google Cloud OAuth With Enabled APIs
 Enable Google Cloud OAuth flow by creating a project in Google Console, enabling the Google Drive APIs, then downloading the OAuth `client_secrets.json` for OAuth command authorization flow for container permissions to Google Drive.